pipelinedb/pipelinedht/README.md

 This repository contains a skeleton for the distributed hashtable implementation to use as a starting point:

-* [server](https://github.com/pipelinedb/pipelinedht/blob/master/dht/server.py) - Public HTTP interface that will be exposed by each DHT process.
+* [server](https://github.com/pipelinedb/pipelinedht/blob/master/dht/server.py) - Public [RESTful interface](http://en.wikipedia.org/wiki/Representational_state_transfer) that will be exposed by each DHT process.
 * [runserver](https://github.com/pipelinedb/pipelinedht/blob/master/runserver.py) - Script to run a DHT process with its HTTP server on a given host and port.
 * [tests](https://github.com/pipelinedb/pipelinedht/tree/master/tests) - Test harness to verify your [server](https://github.com/pipelinedb/pipelinedht/blob/master/dht/server.py) implementation.